deepinx/deep-face-alignment/README.md

 ## Testing

+  -  Download the pre-trained model and place it in *`./model/`*.

-  You can use `python test.py` to test this alignment method.
+  -  You can use `python test.py` to test this alignment method.

 ## License